AT-Education/behavioral-interview/README.md

 ---

 ## 1.3.
-Q2: Describe a situation where you had to manage conflict within your team, particularly when dealing with a technically strong but behaviorally difficult engineer who negatively impacts team morale.
+Q2: Describe a situation where you had to manage conflict within your team, particularly when dealing with a technically strong but behaviorally difficult engineer who negatively impacts team morale

 **Situation:** While managing a development team at [Previous Company], one of my strongest engineers exhibited behavior that was causing tension and reducing team morale, despite his technical excellence.

 **Task:** My task was to address the behavior in a way that preserved team cohesion while retaining the engineer's valuable contributions.

 **Action:**

 1. **Collected Feedback:**
    - Gathered input from team members in one-on-one meetings to understand the full extent of the conflict.
 2. **1:1 Discussion with the Engineer:**